sezzle/sezzle-merchant-resources/Widgets/FAQs.md

 After installing the widget, the extension will show a confirmation message that your configuration has been saved.
 Alternatively, go to a product page and click Inspect.
 Under the Sources tab, open the `widget.sezzle.com` folder.
 One of these files will reflect the config.
 Otherwise, type `document.sezzleConfig` into the Console.

 ## Is there a way to contact the Sezzle support team?
-The Contact Us button in the Sezzle chrome extension will open a contact form to `merchantsupport@sezzle.com` where the user can draft a description of the issue they are facing.
+The Contact Us button in the Sezzle Chrome Extension will open a contact form to `merchantsupport@sezzle.com` where the user can draft a description of the issue they are facing.
 The Contact Us form creates an incident in our centralized ticketing software, which is then routed to Merchant Support.
 It may be further passed on to Merchant Success or Sales if applicable.

 ## How can I follow up on a widget-related ticket ?
 Tickets are often addressed within 1-2 business days.
 If your ticket has not been addressed within 7 days, you may inquire by calling Sezzle Support at 888-540-1867 or reaching out to your Sezzle account manager.